 Kay Kyser and Georgia Carroll: (Married June 1944 until his death in July 1985) Three children: Kimberly, Carroll and Amanda.
 Carroll was the singer for Kyser’s jazz band, and he fell in love with her.
 The couple met during World War II and married two years after Carroll started singing for his band.
 After World War II ended, Kyser retired to Chapel Hill, N.C. with his wife in 1951.
 The couple remained there for the rest of their marriage.

 Eva Marie Saint and Jeffrey Hayden: (Married Oct.
-1951 to present) Academy Award winning Best Supporting Actress for “On the Waterfront has been married to director Hayden since 1951.
+1951 to until Hayden’s death in 2016) Academy Award winning Best Supporting Actress for “On the Waterfront has been married to director Hayden since 1951.
 The couple has two children together, Darrell (1955) and Laurette (1958) and three grandchildren.
 Saint gave birth to Darrell two days after winning her Oscar.
+Jeffrey Hayden passed away on Dec.
+24, 2016.

 Jeanne Crain and Paul Brooks: (Married Dec.
 1945 to his death on Oct.
 2003) “State Fair” actress Crain met Brooks, real name Brinkman, in 1943 while he was a young actor and engineer graduate.
 The couple eloped in 1945, a marriage her mother was against causing the two to be estranged for several years, according to Glamour Girls of the Silver Screen.
 The couple had seven children together: Paul (1947), Michael (1949), Timothy (1950), Jeanine (1952), Lisabette (1958), Maria (1961), Christopher (1965).
 Though the couple remain together for many years, some of it was rocky.
 Crain filed for divorce in 1956, but they reconciled.
 Despite the fact that they remained married for so long, from 1978 to 2003, the two live separately remaining friendly and stay married, because of their Catholic beliefs.
 Brooks dies two months before Crain does.